Is there such a thing as an Emirates Skywards Credit Card…?

 - HOWEVER if you transfer chunks of 60,000 points you’ll get a 5,000-mile bonus resulting in a total 1.25 miles from this alternative Emirates credit card.

 The final option out of the alternative Emirates credit cards would be the American Express Platinum card.
-Again you’ll earn 1 Emirate Skywards Mile for every £1 spent and an improved 30,000 Emirates Miles sign-up bonus (or 35,000 if you use this link) however the card comes with a hefty annual price tag of £450 pa!
+Again you’ll earn 1 Emirate Skywards Mile for every £1 spent and an improved 30,000 Emirates Miles sign-up bonus (or 35,000 if you use this link and scrolling down to the correct card) however the card comes with a hefty annual price tag of £575 pa!
 Read my recent review to see whether the Amex Platinum is worth it for you…

 For a change, I’m happy to report that the best option for anyone wishing to find a replacement UK Emirates credit card would in fact be the free option (yes FREE) of the Amex Gold Card which using this link could earn you a sign-up bonus of 22,000 Emirates Skywards Miles and 1 point for every pound spent.